dahlke/temporal-vault-dynamic-worker-creds/README.md

 This project demonstrates two approaches for securely managing Temporal Cloud authentication credentials in Kubernetes using [HashiCorp Vault](https://developer.hashicorp.com/vault) and the [Vault Secrets Operator](https://github.com/hashicorp/vault-secrets-operator).

+> **Note**: This project is pinned to using a specific container from the [temporal-infra-provisioning-demo](https://github.com/dahlke/temporal-infra-provisioning-demo) project for simplicity, which is why the `TF_VAR_prefix` environment variable is required in the deployment configuration.

 ## Prerequisites

 - `minikube`